Enabling Fast Polar SC Decoding with IR-HARQ: Conclusion

 \section{Conclusion}

 In this work, we present a series of modifications to the state-of-the-art special nodes to enable the IR-HARQ support.
-Our simulation results verify that modifications to the existing R0, R1, REP, REP 2, SPC, SPC 2, RPC and PCR nodes enable the use of special nodes in the IR-HARQ scheme without any decoding performance degradation.
-Additionally, our proposed modifications allow us to reduce the number of node traversals with polar code of length 2048 by $72\%$ compared to the IR-HARQ scheme utilizing the unmodified nodes.
-Coupled with the hardware-friendly bit generation method suggested in \cite{jalaleddine_hardware-friendly_2025}, IR-HARQ support can be implemented in future standards for polar SC, enabling reliable communications.
+Our simulation results verify that modifications to the existing R0, R1, REP, REP 2, SPC, SPC 2, RPC and PCR nodes enable the use of special nodes in the IR-HARQ scheme without any decoding performance degradation compared to the scheme that uses traditional nodes. {Additionally, our proposed modifications allow us to reduce the number of node traversals with polar codes by up to $66\%$ compared to the IR-HARQ scheme utilizing the unmodified nodes.
+This enables }IR-HARQ support in future standards for polar SC { with little hardware complexity overhead}.